 No one likes to feel like, no matter how hard they try, they can't break free from the chains that bind them.
 However, debt can make you feel this way.
-Fortunately, many different debt relief options available, including filing bankruptcy, can help bring you a sense of hope amidst the darkness.
+Fortunately, many different debt relief options available to the Piedmont Triad area and beyond, including filing bankruptcy, can help bring you a sense of hope amidst the darkness.

 Our team of experienced bankruptcy attorneys at Ivey, McClellan, Gatton & Siegmund has helped many of your fellow Greensboro, NC residents address their debt woes by filing bankruptcy.
 Let's explore some of the bankruptcy basics to see if this debt relief option may be ideal for you to pursue.